RMx-03/Veritas/veritas_products.md

 This `products.md` provides the **end-to-end roadmap** to build Veritas:
 - Purpose: AI nutrition scientist.
 - Workflow: OCR → Structuring → AI Analysis → Knowledge Base → Results.
-- Tools: 100% free stack (React, FastAPI, Cohere, Supabase, Deta Space, Hugging Face API).
+- Tools: Free-tier stack (React, FastAPI, OpenRouter/DeepSeek R1, Supabase, Deta Space, Hugging Face API).
 - Deployment: Free-tier services only.

 By following this guide, an AI coding assistant (like Windsurf) can generate the project from **0 to deployable MVP** without any hidden costs.